dougeby/IntuneDocs/intune/includes/intune-notices.md

 - Ability to search ebooks
 - Search history for apps and ebooks

 If you’re part of the Apple TestFlight program, you will be notified about the pre-release version of Intune’s updated iOS Company Portal app when it becomes available.
 If you’re not part of the Apple TestFlight program, it’s not too late to register.
 Registering will enable you to use the updated Company Portal app before it’s available to your end users.
-You can also provide feedback directly to the Intune team.
+You'll can also provide feedback directly to the Intune team.

 #### What can I do to prepare for this change?
 You don't need to take any action; these changes will be released in an upcoming iOS CP app release.